AlbertoCuadra/algo_trading_weighted_strategy/README.md

 * The algorithm allows to trade with long, short or both positions.
 * `Backtest the algorithm` over a defined interval (data stamp), e.g., from 01/01/2021 to 01/01/2022.
 * Set stoploss (SL) orders based on a percentage of the previous candle source, e.g., close or hl2 (high + low)/2.
-Only close the position after the candle is close!
+The position will only be closed if after the candle closes, it still meets the stop condition.
 * Set SL to previous TP targets
 * Set SL to the average position (after TP)
 * Stop position in case the algo `detects a potential Top/Bottom`.